-Monitoring of participation in the EVS programme has taken place within an overall monitoring of youth programmes carried out by the RAY research network.
+Monitoring of participation in the EVS programme has taken place within the overall monitoring of youth programmes carried out by the RAY research network.
 The CR is a member of the RAY since its foundation in 2008, through its national agencies for European youth programmes.
 The RAY monitoring focuses on the impact of youth programmes on participants and on project leaders.
 Simultaneously, an ongoing census of all stays conducted within EVS or ESC stays was done by the Czech National Agency Youth between 2007-2013, within the programme Youth in Action.
 Statistics on the Erasmus+ Programme are collected as well and the National Agency is making them publically available regularly.
 Annual Ministerial reports are created as well.

-The national authority for the EVS programme is the Ministry of Education, Youth and Sports.
+The national authority for these programmes is the Ministry of Education, Youth and Sports.
 The national agency responsible for implementation and quality control is The Centre for International Cooperation in Education.